Web HostingDecember 16, 2025 199 views

 DMARC defines what the recipient should do if SPF or DKIM fails.

-1. You set a policy (none, quarantine, reject)
+1. You define a policy (none, quarantine, reject)

 2. The recipient applies this policy to unauthenticated emails